-Assets seized by the Bank through calling upon collateral are shown in the balance sheet under "Other assets" at the lower of their carrying value or fair value.
-Assets are revalued at the balance sheet date on an individual basis and losses from impairment are transferred directly to the income statement, while revaluation gains are not recognized as income.
+Assets seized by the Bank through calling upon collateral are shown in the statement of financial position under "Other assets" at the lower of their carrying value or fair value.
+Assets are revalued at the statement of financial position date on an individual basis and losses from impairment are transferred directly to the income statement, while revaluation gains are not recognized as income.
 Reversal of previous impairment losses shall not result in a carrying value that exceeds the carrying amount that would have been determined had no impairment loss been recognized for the asset in prior years.